Lyn-Z Adams Hawkins

-Lyndsey "Lyn-Z" Adams Hawkins (born September 21, 1989) is an American professional skateboarder.
+Lyndsey "Lyn-Z" Adams Hawkins Pastrana (born September 21, 1989) is an American professional skateboarder.

 History and family

 Born in San Diego, Lyn-Z Adams Hawkins was raised in Cardiff-by-the-Sea, California, and spent part of her childhood in Sayulita, Mexico, just outside Puerto Vallarta.
 An athletic child, Hawkins started surfing and skateboarding at age 6.
 She got into skateboarding when her brother Tyler bought her a membership at the Encinitas YMCA.
 She also played soccer, baseball, basketball, and gymnastics.

 Her legal name is Lyndsey, and Adams is her middle name.
 She started using the nickname Lyn-Z in the 4th grade.

 Hawkins often customizes the griptape on her skateboards.
 Many bear the letters RIP, in memory of her father, who died in December 2003.

 On June 4, 2011, Hawkins became engaged to Travis Pastrana, who stopped the show at the Nitro Circus Live World Tour in Las Vegas, got on one knee, and proposed.
 The two married on October 29, 2011, near Hawkins' southern California home.

 On February 26, 2013, Hawkins and Pastrana announced on their social network webpages that they were expecting their first child due in September 2013.
-Hawkins gave birth to a girl named Addy Ruth on Labor Day, September 2, 2013.
-On August 5, 2014, she announced that she and Pastrana were expecting their second child; a girl named Bristol Murphy was born on February 9, 2015.
+Hawkins gave birth to a girl, Addy, on Labor Day, September 2, 2013.
+On August 5, 2014, she announced that she and Pastrana were expecting another child, and on February 9, 2015, their second girl, Bristol, was born.

 Skateboarding

-Hawkins is at the forefront of a very small group of professional female skaters.
+Hawkins was at the forefront of professional female skateboarding.
 She is also one of a few skaters to skate the DC Mega Ramp, and the first female skater to do so.

 Due to a broken arm in 2005, and a torn ACL (resulting in surgery) in 2006, Lyn-Z has missed out on many competitions.
 In lieu of participating, she was the on-camera host for the girls competition at the West 49 Canadian Open in Hamilton, Ontario in September 2006.

 In 2007, Hawkins returned to competition, and won the gold medal in the Women's Vert competition at X Games 13 in Los Angeles.
 In 2008, she placed second in the same competition, and in 2009 she returned to win another gold medal in 1st place, also in the Women's Vert competition.

 Major sponsors include Volcom, Nixon Watches, Birdhouse Skateboards, Oakley eyewear, Type-S wheels, S-one helmets, and K-five Boardshop.

 In 2008, Hawkins appeared on the cover of Concrete Wave Magazine's annual Skateboard Directory.

 On November 21, 2009, Hawkins became the first female to land a 540 McTwist during the "Quiksilver Tony Hawk Show" in Paris, France.